Join a dedicated writing community and make significant progress on your major writing project.

 - In this discussion, we will focus on how to best respond to and integrate feedback from supervisors, peer reviewers, co-authors, and other readers.
 How do we decide which feedback to accept versus which to reject?
 What do we do when we receive conflicting feedback from readers?
 How do we create opportunities to receive feedback, whether through conferences, peer review for publication, or co-authorship?
 Participants are encouraged to share their experiences receiving, reflecting on, and integrating feedback from readers.

-- 2 to 4 p.m.: Pomodoro writing (on your own – optional) and/or meeting with a Writing Consultant
+- 2 to 4 p.m.
+(Optional): Meet individually with a Writing Consultant

-Monday, May 30: How do I become better?
+Tuesday, May 28: How do I become a better writer?

 - 10 a.m. to noon: Pomodoro writing - four 25-minute writing sessions with 5-minute breaks in between